ping-flazh/CapstoneProjectFinal/readme.md

 Besides that, there are some filtering and data clean-up that are done:
 - Stock data:
   - Filter by CompanyName='TSLA'
-  - Remove all columns except 'Adj Close' and rename as 'value'
+  - Remove column 'close' and rename column 'Adj Close' to 'value' and make the rest of columns lower case.
-  - Add a new column 'is_positive' and populate with value of 1 (means stock value go up from previous day) or 0 (means stock value go down from previous day)
+  - Add a new column 'target' and populate with value of 1 (means stock value go up from previous day) or 0 (means stock value go down from previous day)
 - Macro economics:
   - Drop un-needed columns, rename some of columns and make it lower case
   - Since the data is monthly and need to be joined with other dataset, then the data needs to duplicate into daily data for the same month